 True, the widely scattered people in the Arab world, do speak dialects of Arabic, but the standard used in formal speech and mass media and academia is the same, originating from the Arabic of the Qur’an spoken 1400 years ago, making it still very much a living language.
 Language evolves with time.
 For instance, the English spoken when Beowulf was written is vastly different from the English of Shakespeare or of today.
 Take the Lord’s Prayer from a Bible in English written a thousand years ago where we find the expression ‘Faeder ure on heofonum’.
 In today’s Bible it is ‘Our father in heaven’.
 Arabic, on the other hand, is the same today as it was over a thousand years ago, thanks to the Qur’an.

 If you take the words of the Qur’an and compare it with the sayings of the Prophet, you will find that they are different in both language and style, so much so that they could easily be told apart.
-In fact the companions of the Prophet would immediately know the difference between a revelation and his own speech from its manner and style, not to mention the unusual spiritual state he went through in those moments such as perspiring very heavily even on a very cold day, so that his companions would not fail to notice the sweat that dropped from his forehead no sooner the inspiration was over.
+In fact the companions of the Prophet would immediately know the difference between a revelation and his own speech from its manner and style, not to mention the unusual spiritual state he went through in those moments such as perspiring very heavily even on a very cold day.
 Gabriel, it is said, would come in the form of a man to the Prophet so that he could grasp what he said, though his companions could not see the angel in their midst.

 The verses of the Qur’an are profoundly moving, especially when recited in its original Arabic.
 So much so that listeners feel enveloped and overwhelmed by the Divine Word in their very midst, like manna falling from heaven to enrich their souls.
 When the renowned Arab poet Labeed accepted Islam, he gave up writing poetry.
 When asked why he did so, he replied; “What?
 After the Quran?” .
 Other poets could no longer stomach posting their poems on the wall of the Kaaba as they did in Pre-Islamic days, especially after the daughter of the most illustrious Arab poet of the time, Imrul Qays, cried out after listening to a verse from the Qur’an: “This cannot be the word of a human being!
 If there is such a word in the world, my father’s poems must be taken down from the walls of the Ka’aba.
 Go and pull them down, and in their place post these verses!”.So profound were its verses that many embraced Islam just hearing it, as they felt it was only divine inspiration that could account for it.
 Others were left confused, as they did not know what to make of it.